DavidAlanKuester/davidalankuester.de/README.md

 ## Content
-My contact details are listet on: https://david-kuester.de/imprint The Page is made with Angular 2+ & SCSS.
+My contact details are listed on: https://david-kuester.de/imprint This Page is made with Angular 2+ & SCSS.

 ## Link
 Here is the link to view the page: